Night to be full of laughs and spontaneous creation

 "It's all teamwork: for example, you have to really listen to each other, and your communication skills ramp up."

-He says it is also about being bold enough and training a mindset that helps people's resilience - "If you've failed that's okay, you've learnt something".
+He says it is also about being bold enough and training a mindset that helps people's resilience - "Failure is okay, and actively encouraged - that's how you learn and grow".

 The details